Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 I had to get use to going from wearing a suit every day to wearing jeans and a shirt.
 As well as brown shoes, which apparently is very popular over here.

 Another thing that took me by surprise was my Christmas box last year.
 Which is basically where your employer sends you a large box of goods for the holiday period.
-I must admit it was a big improvement on the gifts I previously received back in the UK.
+I must admit it is a big improvement on the gifts I previously received back in the UK.

-A lot of the businesses seem to be way ahead of the curve over here as well.
+After moving to the Netherlands I found realized that a lot of the businesses seem to be way ahead of the curve over here as well.
 For example, one Dutch company even has their own forked version of a cloud solution which is proving to be very popular.

 Another example is that another Dutch company boasts an impressively large number of Azure SQL Databases without one single DBA managing them.